alexbakker/log4shell-tools/README.md

 ### Usage

-The tool uses with the in-memory storage backend by default.
+The tool uses its in-memory storage backend by default.
 If you need test results to persist across restarts, you may want to use the Postgres backend instead.

 ```